 WHO WE ARE

 The UCLA student chapter of Engineers without Borders was founded in 2006 by a group of diverse students who were dedicated to using their education to create a lasting, positive impact in the world.
-Since then, our club has become strongly involved in several international projects in developing countries and has successfully completed two sustainable projects - building a schoolhouse in Thailand and constructing rainwater catchment systems in Guatemala.
-Our goal is to help our students develop their engineering skills and shape them into international humanitarians, primarily accomplished in our three ongoing projects.
+Since then, our club has become strongly involved in many international projects, recently completing critical infrastructure projects in Guatemala, Thailand, and the Navajo Nation.
+Our chapter is currently tackling our most nuanced projects to date in Nicaragua and Uganda with great progress despite the challenges posed by the COVID-19 pandemic.

 Our mission is to support community driven development programs worldwide by collaborating with local partners to design and implement sustainable engineering projects while creating transformative experiences and responsible leaders.
-With travel restrictions due to a worldwide pandemic, the ability for us to cross borders and implement our engineering design is greatly limited; however, we are still finding ways to create lasting impact on communities in need through remote project work.
+In the last few years, with travel restrictions due to a worldwide pandemic, the ability for us to cross borders and implement our engineering design has been greatly limited.
+However, we are still finding ways to create lasting impact on communities in need through successful remote community work, construction, and project implementation.
 This year we are also bringing some of our focus toward helping our local community through starting a remote tutoring program for middle school students in LAUSD.